I want to share my five favorite SIMPLE tips for making a lesson more engaging.

-Giving students choice automatically engaged them because they have some control of their learning.
+Giving students choices automatically engages them because they have some control over their learning.
 After all, it is their learning so we need to give them choice.

-My class has choice in their seating, in the centers or workstations or hippopotamuses and choice in the supplies they use.
+My class has a choice in their seating, in the centers or workstations or hippopotamuses, and choice in the supplies they use.
 That choice has greatly improved our engagement and behavior!

 For more information, check out these blog posts: